aidynk22/JAWA/README.md

-# Project Title: JAWA
+# Project Title: JAWA (Multithreaded Web Crawler in C)
-## Project Idea: Multithreaded Web Crawler
-### Contributors: Aidyn K., Anthony C., Jannet D., and William Z.
+Contributors: Aidyn K., Anthony C., Jannet D., and William Z.

 This is a Multithreaded Web Crawler coded in C.